-Hello and welcome to lesson five of module one, where we’re going to take your newfound, on-page, SEO knowledge and combine it with a keyword research we did earlier in this module.
+Hello and welcome to lesson five of Module One where we’re going to take your newfound, on-page, SEO knowledge and combine it with the keyword research we did earlier in this module.

 We’re also going to look at duplicate and thin content as these can cause real problems on your website.
 We’re going to look at how to find and how to correct any duplicate and thin content issues.
 We’re not going to get into some of the more technical website optimization stuff until lesson six.
 So for now, this is where we need to focus.

 Firstly, let’s talk about duplicate content.
 What is this exactly?
 Well this could be one of many different things from duplicate page titles, headings, or meta descriptions, all of which you now know what they are, through to whole pages of duplicate content.

 The bottom line, we want as little duplicate content as possible, and I’m going to show you a few ways to check for and identify duplicate content issues.
 Right now, you don’t need to worry about duplicate page titles, headings, or meta descriptions as we’ll be improving those manually soon enough.
 Instead, I want to focus on whole-page duplicate content.

 Regardless of the CMS you’re using, whether that’s WordPress, Joomla!, Drupal, if you’re E-commerce and you’re using Shopify or Magento, or Bigcommerce, it really doesn’t matter.
 Even if your website’s custom built, you run the risk of having whole-page duplicate content and there’s a quick and easy way that we can find out if this is possibly happening for you.